reactiflux/reactiflux.com/pages/transcripts/nader-dabit.md

 ---

-**Q:** What are your thoughts on making a decision when it comes to a new cross-platform project?
+<a name="thoughts-making-decision-comes-new" href="#thoughts-making-decision-comes-new">#</a> **Q:** What are your thoughts on making a decision when it comes to a new cross-platform project?
 Seems there are good options, React Native, NativscriptJS, Xamarin, etc. part of the decision would be based on current dev skills, but beyond that, how do you go about making that kind of decision? — DrCJones

 **A:** This is a great question and something I could talk about ( and have ) for hours, also it's basiclly what I'm most passionate about and love discussing!